Axelrod-Python/Axelrod/docs/contributing.rst

 The function :code:`versus_test` also accepts a :code:`random_seed` keyword, and like :code:`responses_test` the history is accumulated.

+The :code:`expected_behaviour` dictionary tests that the behaviour of the strategy is as expected (the tests for this is inherited in the :code:`init` method).
+Please be sure to classify new strategies according to the already present dimensions but if you create a new dimension you do not **need** to re classify all the other strategies (but feel free to! :)).

 How to run tests
 ''''''''''''''''